dgwozdz/HN_SO_analysis/README.md

 points for some questions) was so high that the cumulative number of points for those technologies dropped (even by a half from its maximum).

-To sum up: does popularity of technology on StackOverflow (SO) influence popularity of post about this technology on Hacker News (HN)? **There seems to be a relationship between those two portals but I could not determine that popularity on Stack Overflow causes popularity on Hacker
+To sum up: does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)? **There seems to be a relationship between those two portals but I could not determine that popularity on Stack Overflow causes popularity on Hacker